OldFiles Backup Directory

 - To view a list of the files in OldFiles, type ls and press Enter or type ls -l to view a more detailed listing (including dates, etc).

-- Locate the file that you want and use the cp command to copy it into your home directory.
-For example, to copy a file from the top level of the OldFiles directory into your home directory, type: cp OldFiles/notes ~
+- Locate the file that you want and use either the cp command to copy directories into your root/subdirs or use an SFTP graphical interface to drag and drop the files to the correct location.
+For example, to copy a file from the top level of the OldFiles directory into your home directory using the cp command, type: cp OldFiles/notes ~